 For an exercise to be successful, it must meet the scope and objectives established for each particular GIUE.
-Proper notifications and equipment deployment in response to spill scenarios (vessel and facility) are the two primary objectives evaluated by the initiating authority.
+For EPA- or USCG-led GIUEs, proper notifications and equipment deployment in response to spill scenarios (vessel and facility) are the two primary objectives evaluated by the initiating authority.
 Failure to complete an exercise successfully indicates one or more of the following: